 Named the world’s 10th best Pizza in the entire world by big seven travel, Rudy’s pizza serves the best pizza I’ve ever tried.
 Talk to pizza connoisseurs and they’ll probably tell you the same thing.
 It’s as good as you’ll ever taste them.
 For the travelers on a budget, I ordered 2 pizzas and water for two and ended up paying £22 including tips.

-The pizzaiolo (Italian for Neapolitan pizza maker) prepare the pizza’s right in front of you, using their wood-stoked furnace, which adds to the ambiance in the place.
+The pizzaiolo (Italian for Neapolitan pizza maker) prepares the pizza’s right in front of you, using their wood-stoked furnace, which adds to the ambiance in the place.

 This and That